Data Fabric vs Data Mesh: Understanding the Key Differences

 In data fabric, the data is centralized, whereas the data is stored within each domain of a company in data mesh.
 Each node in the data mesh has local storage and computation power, but no single point of control.

-But probably the key difference between the two is in how data is accessed.
+But probably the key difference between the data mesh and data fabric is in how data is accessed.
 In data fabric, data is made available with objective-based APIs or data stores.
 On the other hand, in data mesh, data is copied into specific datasets for a specific use-case, but under complete control of the business domain.

 It’s also worth pointing out that a data fabric requires a central team that owns the critical functions for the fabric orchestration.
 It’s unlikely for that team to become a bottleneck, as much of their work is automated by artificial intelligence.
 On the other hand, there’s no need for a human team in data mesh.
 There’s less emphasis on AI since all of the work is handled by domain experts.